801 N. Pike W,

-The Sky-Vue Drive-In opened in 1953 and was located at 1021 Broad Street, with a 250 car capacity.
+The Sky-Vue Drive-In opened on December 11, 1953 with George Montgomery in “Fort Ti”.
+It was located at 1021 Broad Street, with a 250 car capacity.
 It was operated by James N. Wallace.
 During the 1960’s, Broad Street was getting redeveloped into retail and shopping centers.
 So in 1972, the Sky-Vue Drive-In closed and the property was sold for redevelopment.
 A. E. Nienow requested in July of 1972 from the Sumter County Commission to rezone 14 acres of land on North Frontage Pike, from residential to commercial.
 The commission granted approval of this measure.
 He was going to sell the land to Wallace for the purpose relocating the Sky-Vue Drive-In Theatre.

 On a side note, on March 17, 1969, Piedmont Theatres from Charlotte, NC and James Wallace got permission to build two new drive-in theatres in Sumter.
 However, they never were built.

 Just login to your account and subscribe to this theater